Ethics training has a reputation of being dry, boring, philosophy lectures. Not in Luxembourg!

 The CAPRI approach to teaching research ethics and research integrity is highly interactive, using a blend of traditional teaching methods with hands-on creative sessions and other techniques which personalize the learning process.
 The use of visual arts in the sessions has the potential to improve researchers’ observation skills—something very important to research conduct such as the informed consent process, as well as data collection, analysis, and reporting.
 It is also part of study monitoring and auditing.

 Our video, Top 10 Tips for Robust & Ethical Research is a quick and fun guide to designing and conducting research with integrity.
+These tips can ease the process for attaining IRB/REC approval.
 You can watch the 2 min video at this link.